ember-intl/ember-intl/README.md

 ## Ember-Intl 2.0

-### This README is targetting and explaining the 2.0 API which differs from previous versions and the latest stable release.
+### This README is targeting and explaining the 2.0 API which differs from previous versions and the latest stable release.
 If you are looking for the 1.3.x documentation, please check [here](https://github.com/yahoo/ember-intl/blob/1.3.0/README.md).

 ## Overview
 **Ember Intl is part of [FormatJS][], the docs can be found on the website:**